Canon 200D vs Nikon D5

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
+Both the 200D and the D5 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Nikon D5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Nikon D5?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 200D: